mosip/documentation/docs/partner-management-services-developer-setup.md

 1. Click Apply and then debug it (starts running).
 In the console, you can see a message like `"Started PartnerManagementService in 34.078 seconds (JVM running for 38.361)"`.

+Policy management service also can run by following the above steps.

 ## Partner management services API

 * For API documentation, refer [here](https://docs.mosip.io/1.2.0/api).